Second Class Currents, Axial Mass and Nuclear Effects in Hyperon Production: Nuclear Effects

 Rescattering in this work conserves the total number of hyperons, but allows them to transform from one type to another.
 The cross section fits for interactions between nucleons and hyperons often contain kinematic factors that suppress the conversion of $\Lambda$ into $\Sigma$, whilst the inverse processes receive an enhancement.
 This is the most significant of the nuclear effects.

-Comparison of figure \ref{Basic_C_Lambda_Q2} with figures \ref{Basic_C_Sigma_Q2} and \ref{Basic_C_SigmaM_Q2} shows the application of FSI decreases the $\Lambda$ cross section, but a larger effect is seen in the $\Sigma$ channels.
-To study this effect further, we calculate the ratio of the $\Lambda$ differential cross section to the inclusive differential cross section, before and after traversal of the cascade, shown in figure \ref{Basic_C_Lambda_Hyperon_KE_Ratio}.
+Comparison of figure \ref{Basic_C_Lambda_Q2} with figures \ref{Basic_C_Sigma_Q2} and \ref{Basic_C_SigmaM_Q2} shows the application of FSI slightly increases the $\Lambda$ cross section, while the opposite effect is seen in the $\Sigma$ channels.
+To study this further, we calculate the ratio of the $\Lambda$ differential cross section to the inclusive differential cross section, before and after traversal of the cascade, shown in figure \ref{Basic_C_Lambda_Hyperon_KE_Ratio}.
 At all of the neutrino energies shown, the fraction of the cross section due to $\Lambda$ increases, approaching 1 as the hyperon kinetic energy increases to its maximum value; the $\Lambda$ can be produced with a slightly larger kinetic energy than the $\Sigma$'s.